Saturday, July 22, 2017

 Our hotel, the Ohana, was located right in the heart of all the action, overlooking the mighty Mekong river.
 We exploded our stuff all over the room and then went for a swim in the chilly pool on the ground floor.
 The kids and Ana went to the top of the hotel to explore the spa, and when I went up there I found the three of them sitting in a giant hot tub with an infinity edge spilling over the entire city.
 Cha-ching!

-The ladies and kids eventually joined us and by this time it was dark and so I introduced them and Phnom Penh to a game I invented a few years ago.
+The ladies and kids eventually joined us, and by this time it was dark and so I introduced them and Phnom Penh to a game I invented a few years ago.
 It’s called “Gecko Spitballing” and here’s how it works.
 Find a restaurant with a large, backlight neon sign and request a table directly beneath it.
 Order at least one fancy cocktail that comes with a straw.
 Pull out a napkin from the tabletop napkin dispenser.
 And then you watch…and wait.
 Soon, geckos will appear on the sign.
-Slowly reach for your napkin, hold it up to your mouth and take a small bite out of the corner.
+Slowly reach for your napkin and then hold it up to your mouth and take a small bite out of the corner.
 Chew it well to get it fully moistened and into a cannonball shape.
 Lift straw to your mouth.
 Use your tongue to load the projectile into the straw.
 Now aim the straw at the closest gecko.
 Inhale deeply.
 Stay calm and focused.
 And then blow as hard as you can.
 The spitball projectile will blast from the straw, and if your aim is straight and true, you will strike the gecko and cause him to lose his sticky foot suction and fall from the sign, hopefully into somebody’s beer or, better yet, in their hair or down their shirt.
 And then let the frenzy unfold around you.
+Sit back and smile.